 Known as the Emerald Isle, Ireland is a beautiful place to live and work.
 Whether you’re moving to Ireland from the UK, Europe, or travelling from further afield, the island has much to offer.
 However, Ireland has a strong cultural identity that you will feel even if you’re moving from a nearby country.
-Therefore removals to Ireland require planning and organisation.
+Therefore, moving to Ireland require planning and organisation.
 Here you will find information about Ireland, the moving process and the way of life you’ll discover on arrival.
 You will also find extensive information on the JustLanded website; it is an excellent reference to prepare for your everyday life in Ireland.

 Ireland gets its nickname from its stunning green landscape; It offers residents the chance to escape from the city and breathe in some fresh air.
 Whether you live in the buzzing Dublin or the relaxing and rural Dingle, the Irish countryside is never far away.

 Part of the EU, the Irish economy is bouncing back after enduring a tough time during the recession.
 Ireland uses the euro as its currency.

 The climate in Ireland is typically north Atlantic European: mild and unreliable summers, cold but not freezing winters.

 The official language of Ireland is Irish.
 Also known as Gaelic, it is on the decline.
 In most cases, people will use English, the second official language.
 Gaelic is a dying language, and there have been many attempts to try and revive interest.
 Around one in three people understand Gaelic, but only about 5% speak it.
 Some radio stations and TV shows broadcast in Irish.
 There are also Irish print publications.
 However, these are the exception rather than the norm with most entertainment in English.

 There are still a few small pockets within Ireland where people only speak Gaelic; English speakers will find it difficult to communicate.
 These are easy to identify upon entering and not part of any of the main cities.